musesum/MuFlo/README.md

 # MuFlo /micro flow/

-Flo is a data flow graph with the following features:
+Flo is a *DSL* that generates a runtime flow graph with the following elements:

-- **Node** with names, values, edges, and closures
+- **Nodes** with names, values, edges, and closures
 - **Edges** with inputs, outputs, and switches
 - **Values** which transform, as it flows through a graph
+- **Closures** auto call native Swift or Metal shaders

 ## Goals
+- Author collaborative media performances

-- Realtime coordination between devices
+- Co-pilot local and remote devices and content
-- Human readable declarative data flow
+- Human readable and machine learnable script
+- Support most gesture input, including MIDI & handpose

+### nice to have
-- Play nice with syntax highlighting and code folding
+- Compatible with C syntax highlighting and code folding
-- Minimal use of parsing cruft, like semicommas, and commas
+- Minimal use of parsing cruft, like semicommas
 - Synchronize state while managing circular references
 - Explore live patching without crashing or infinite loops
-- Concise expression of hand pose for menu navigation
-- Concise expression of body pose for avatars and robots
+- Concise description of hand pose and body pose
-- Synchronize amorphous content and devices

 ## Nodes

-Each node has two kinds of edges: tree and graph.
-The tree allows each node to be addressed by name and its relationship within a group.
-The graph allows each node to activate each other based on inputs and outputs.
+Each node has two kinds of edges: *tree* and *graph*.
+The *tree* allows each node to be addressed by name and its relationship within a group.
+The *graph* allows each node to activate each other based on inputs and outputs.

 ### Tree